yanngarras/SerialPortComBridge/README.md

 PR are welcome :-)

 Analysers are simple class that need to implement 2 methods.
-It would be nice to have more analyysers like Async Serial, 1-Wire, ...

-## Contribute

-PR are welcomes :-)

-Analysers are simple class that need to implement 2 methods.
-It would be nice to have more analyysers like Async Serial, 1-Wire, ...
+It would be nice to have more analysers like Async Serial, 1-Wire, ...